foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

 Recently, I was working on a command-line application to manage the data acquisition process for a scientific study.
 The app performs a bunch of disparate tasks that require libraries for:

-+ handling subject registration via a local webserver supporting OAuth2 Authorization Code Grant Flow
++ Handling OAuth2-based subject registration on a local webserver
++ HTML templating
-+ importing a FitBit library for querying FitBit's API
++ Tuerying FitBit's API
-+ reading from and writing to a local database
++ Reading from and writing to a local database
-+ async control flow
++ Async control flow
-+ date and time manipulation and formatting
++ Date and time manipulation and formatting
++ Colorizing stdout output
++ Functional programming

-As I moved toward completion of the project and the sub-command modules grew in size and complexity, I noticed that the load time increased to the point where, on my 2010 macbook (I know, it's old), it was taking about 7 to 8 seconds to just display the help screen.
-I was able to reduce the raw load time to less than a second without too much effort and I'd like to share a little bit about how I did that.
+As I moved toward completion of the project and the sub-command modules grew in size and complexity, I noticed that the load time increased to about 7 to 8 seconds to just show the help screen.
+I was able to get it down to less than a second without too much effort and I'd like to share a little bit about how I did that.

 ## The Interface